Are you ready for a tour of the LinkedIn homepage?

 That is the beauty of LinkedIn.
 This professional network varies from other social media sites since LinkedIn is the most popular website that functions to boost your brand, your network, and your career.

 LinkedIn is THE social sharing platform for organizational content.
-Over 250m active monthly users — not just job-seekers.

 If you’re ready to further your brand’s reach, interest prospects, and generate income, let’s dive right in.

 What is LinkedIn?

 People ask if LinkedIn is a social media site.

 Let’s look at the criteria for a social media platform:

 On a social media site: